Shaan3110/Java_Interview_Preparation/README.md

 ## Final and Super

-When initialised to a variable it cannot be changed / modified
+Final - When initialised to a variable it cannot be changed / modified

 Super - If I want to get the get the function of parent class while initialising the object of child class.
 The function should not be override with the child class method.